 You can show google that your content is a recipe.
 Or that your content is a book, or a song, or a blog post.
 If you sell products, you can explain that to the search engine.
 Have video or image content on your page?
 You can point those things out explicitly to Google.
 If you’re a business with a physical location (think: restaurant, hair dresser, financial planner, doctor, web development company — you get the idea) you can tell Google your address.
 Your phone number, your opening hours and more.

-Take a look at the screen-shot here.
+Take a look at the screen-capture here.
 This is my local music store.
 When you search for them, you see this additional information come up directly on the search result page.
 Schema meta data helps Google understand all of this information.

 First up, let me show you what it looks like.
 Here is some of the schema data from our website.